YidaZ/EC500_Heart_Health/Image-Processing/README.md

 ##This folder contains the code for image processing using python 2.7.6 and Opencv 3.0.0

+ The segment.py is previous version of code which is test on local ubuntu.
+The final.py is the code is the final version which is integreted to the website.
 ##Introduction to Image Processing

 -  Step 1: Load data